yejijang95/yejijang95/README.md

 <h1 align="center">Hi 👋, I'm Yeji Jang.</h1>
 <h3 align="center">I'm a software engineer in New York 🍎</h3>

-I'm a graduate of the Grace Hopper Program at Fullstack Academy.
+I am currently a Fellow at Formation and graduate of the Grace Hopper Program at Fullstack Academy.
+I also interned at a start-up.
 Prior to making the switch to tech, I worked in healthcare administration.
 I am passionate about combining my communication and collaboration skills to develop audience-oriented applications.

 - 👨‍💻 All of my projects are available at [yejijang95.github.io](https://yejijang95.github.io/)